adafruit/awesome-circuitpython/README.md

 ## News

--[VIDEO: PyCascades - Light Up Your Life - With Python and LEDs](https://youtu.be/mesYTFiRtDs) by Nina Zakharenko.
+- [VIDEO: PyCascades - Light Up Your Life - With Python and LEDs](https://youtu.be/mesYTFiRtDs) by Nina Zakharenko.
 Python opens a whole new world of working with wearable electronics.
--[Make: Vol. 68 Boards guide](https://blog.adafruit.com/2019/03/23/make-vol-68-april-may-2019-is-here-guide-to-boards-tech-trend-1-the-push-for-python-make-adafruit-circuitpython/) - Make: Magazine names Python the #1 Tech Trend for boards in 2019!
+- [Make: Vol. 68 Boards guide](https://blog.adafruit.com/2019/03/23/make-vol-68-april-may-2019-is-here-guide-to-boards-tech-trend-1-the-push-for-python-make-adafruit-circuitpython/) - Make: Magazine names Python the #1 Tech Trend for boards in 2019!
 - [Scott Shawcroft Is Squeezing Python Into Microcontrollers](https://spectrum.ieee.org/at-work/tech-careers/scott-shawcroft-is-squeezing-python-into-microcontrollers) - IEEE Spectrum Magazine article on the Python programming language for makers.
 - [Adafruit PyPortal: GUI meets CircuitPython in a Big Way](https://anchor.fm/disruptityourself/episodes/Adafruit-PyPortal-GUI-meets-CircuitPython-in-a-Big-Way-e3g745) - Disrupt It Yourself podcast on CircuitPython and the IoT device, PyPortal.
 - [Cool Tools](https://youtu.be/Kz4C7sCLWb0) - Sophy Wong Talks Circuit Playground Express including CircuitPython.